WysiWyg-Protogen/Computer-Repository/README.md

 <img src="images/WizSticker.png" width="100">

 Heyo!
 My name is WysiWyg, and this is my official website to host all of my social media links, community files, wanted items, and more!
-This page is currently a work in progress, so check back once in a while for new information!
+Check back once in a while for new information!
 ## File Archive
 Click [HERE](Files.md) to go to the file archive page, where I have some files that might be helpful to vintage computer aficionados like myself!